haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 ## What is GIS and why do we use it?

-GIS, which stands for Geographic Information System, is a technology that involves capturing, storing, analyzing, and presenting geographically referenced data.
-It integrates various types of information, such as maps, satellite imagery, and tabular data, into a digital framework that allows users to view, understand, and analyze spatial patterns and relationships.
+GIS, which stands for Geographic Information System, is a technology that involves **capturing, storing, analyzing, and presenting geographically referenced data**.
+It integrates various types of information, such as maps, satellite imagery, and tabular data, into a digital framework that allows users to **view, understand, and analyze spatial patterns and relationships**.

 GIS is used in a wide range of fields and industries, including: